danielkurniadi/journy-server/README.md

     </a>
 </p>

-Journy.io is an open source, private cloud, Medium alternative from Hackers.
-It provides platform for publishing tech-related articles, post, and journals online.
+Journy.io is an open source, private cloud, Medium alternative from journalist.
+It provides platform for publishing articles, post, and journals online.

 It's written in Golang and React and runs as a single Linux binary with MySQL or PostgreSQL.
 Every month on the 16th a new compiled version is released under an MIT license.